RESEARCH STARTER

 Melbourne’s status as one of the world’s most liveable cities is characterised by its “laneways”; numbering forty in all, these short, tightly packed pedestrian lanes, dotted throughout the city centre, feature eateries, shops and street vendors.
 Another well-known element of the laneways is Melbourne’s street art.
 Queen Victoria Market, or “Queen Vic”, has operated in a connected series of halls and selling spaces since 1878.
 Melbourne is also a modern city boasting the Southern Hemisphere’s highest observation point, the Eureka Skydeck 88, and its largest gambling centre, the Crown Casino.

 The Melbourne Cricket Ground is a landmark sporting venue.
-The largest stadium in Australia, with 95,000 seats and spaces for 5,000 more people to stand, it is also home to the Australian Football League.
+The largest stadium in Australia, with 95,000 seats and spaces for 5,000 more people to stand (a total capacity of 100,024), is also home to the Australian Football League.
 The AFL was founded in Victoria, and more than half the league’s teams are based in that state, of which Melbourne is the capital.
 Melbourne is also home to other high-profile international sporting events.
 The Australian Open, one of professional tennis’s four Grand Slam tournaments, plays out each January.
-The Formula 1 Australian Grand Prix takes place each March.
-The Melbourne Cup, at Flemington Racecourse, runs each November.
+The Formula 1 Australian Grand Prix takes place each March at the Albert Park Circuit.
+The Melbourne Cup, a horse race held at Flemington Racecourse, runs each November.

 Bibliography